lentinj/tape-server/README.md

 * ``--hide-console`` will stop writing ``console.log()``, etc output to the main page, but will still be visible in the javascript console.
 * ``--hide-tap`` will stop writing TAP output to the main page, but will still be visible in the javascript console.

-## Reading files
+## Adding transforms

-[brfs](https://www.npmjs.com/package/brfs) included in the browserify chain that tape-server uses, so you can use the following to read files alongside your
+Transforms can be added to the browserify chain used, e.g. [brfs](https://www.npmjs.com/package/brfs), by adding the following to your ``package.json``:

-tests:
+    "browserify": {

-    fs.readFileSync(__dirname + '/file-content.txt', 'utf8')
+        "tape-server-transform": "brfs"

-Note that brfs includes files at compilation time, so any file reference cannot include any other variable than the ones it explicitly knows about, see documentation.
+    },

 ## License